marcinhoferreira/microservices-nestjs-example/README.md

 # microservices-nestjs-example

-API example for microservices with nestjs
+Example API for microservices with nestjs